vseryakov/alpinejs-app/README.md

 ### The Vision

 - to maintain a clear separation between HTML and JavaScript logic.

-This separation keeps presentation distinct from logic as much as possible.
-With Alpine.js, we now get efficient two-way data bindings and reactivity using even less code.
+This separation keeps presentation distinct from logic as much as possible and have minimal number of abstractions.

+Develop layout with HTML/CSS and the logic with Alpine.js for two-way data bindings and reactivity.

 - to have some kind of central registry of HTML templates and Javascript classes and use it to register components.

 The registry is just 2 global Javascript objects, `templates` and `components`.

+Server-side rendering of templates (similar to `htmx`) is supported out of the box, same directives render bundled or remote HTML templates the same way without any external dependencies.

 How the registry is delivered to the browser depends on bundling or application, for example:

+Native support:

-- bundle everything into a single file by converting HTML files to strings: see `examples/build.js` for a simple `esbuild` plugin
+- esbuild: bundle everything into a single file by converting HTML files to strings: see `scripts/esbuild-html.js` for a simple `esbuild` plugin
+- server-side: maintain HTML files on the server to load individually on demand using the same directives, see `examples/dashboard.html`.

+More ideas:

 - keep HTML templates in JSON files to load separately via fetch on demand
-- maintain HTML files on the server to load individually on demand similar to `htmx`
+- include your .js files in the HTL for small apps and let the browser to handle caching

 ### Features

 - **Components**: These are the primary building blocks of the UI.
-They can be either standalone HTML templates or HTML backed by JavaScript logic, capable of nesting other components.
+They can be either standalone HTML templates or HTML backed by JavaScript classes, capable of nesting other components.

 - **Main Component**: Displays the current main page within the `#app-main` HTML element.
 It manages the navigation and saves the view to the browser history using `app.savePath`.